Getting Started with Progressive Web App Development:

 3. Registering A Service Worker

 One of the criteria for making your app PWA compliant is registering a service worker.
-This is the technology that enables your app to use progressive web app features that would normally require native app development, such as offline functionality, push notifications and the ability to add shortcuts to the home screen.
+This is the technology that enables your app to use progressive web app features that would normally require native mobile app development, such as offline functionality, push notifications and the ability to add shortcuts to the home screen.

 Service workers are a script that your browser runs in the background (separate from your webpage), which have the ability to intercept and handle network requests, including managing a cache of responses.